 is very widely defined and includes any activity that involves the data.
 It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
 Processing can also include transferring personal data to third parties, listening to a recorded message (e.g. on voicemail) or viewing personal data on a screen or in a paper document which forms part of a structured filing system.
 Viewing of clear, moving or stills images of living individuals is also a processing activity.

-Special categories of includes information about a person's: data (as identified in Racial or ethnic origin; the GDPR)
+Special categories of data (as identified in the GDPR)